Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Heredity and variability of organisms

-The relationship between the organism and the environment.
-Fundamentals of Ecology
+Relationships between the organism and the environment.
+Basics of ecology

 Conclusion